Nazanin1369/TrafficSignsClassifier/writeup_template.md

 The code for this step is contained in the third code cell of the IPython notebook.

-Basically, we need the histogram of the training labels.
-To obtain this, I use the numpy **histogram** method
+Basically, we need the histogram of the training, testing and validation labels.
+To obtain this, I use the Matplotlib **hist** method

 ![alt text][histogram]

+And this is the class distribution for all the data:

+![alt text][classDistribution]

 ###Design and Test a Model Architecture